keghub/lambda-local-runner/README.md

 ## How to use it?
 The best way to run your Lambda functions locally is to create a new console application in your solution and add a reference to the project containing the function.

-Once you have add the `EMG.Lambda.Runner` package to your application, you can simply replace your `Main` function with something similar to the following snippet.
+Once you have added the `EMG.Lambda.Runner` package to your application, you can simply replace your `Main` function with something similar to the following snippet.

 ```csharp
 LambdaRunner.Create()